whirlibulf/engine/Readme.md

 ## Getting Started

-First, create a new project with component:
+First, create a new project with `component`, the client package manager (see requirements above for a link):

     $ component create --local

-Once component has created a new project folder for you, install the engine:
+Once component has created a new project for you, install the engine:

     $ component install whirlibulf/engine